 Most doctors recommend introducing a cup around the time a baby is 6 months old.
 In the beginning, much of what you serve in a cup will end up on the floor or on your baby.
 But by 12 months of age, most babies have the coordination and hand skills needed to hold a cup and drink from it.

 Age 1 is also when doctors recommend switching from formula to cow's milk.
-It can be a natural transition to offer milk in a cup rather than a bottle.
+It can be a natural change to offer milk in a cup rather than a bottle.

-If you're still breastfeeding, you can continue feeding your baby breast milk, but you may want to do so by offering it in a cup.
+If you're still breastfeeding, you can continue feeding your baby breast milk, but you may want to offer it in a cup.

 Tips to Try

 Instead of cutting out bottles all at once, try dropping them from the feeding schedule over time.